 Happy anniversary to two great actors and friends!

-Our amazing cast member Ralph Griffey, received a request for his last day of the challenge to do this on an aircraft!
+Our amazing cast member, Ralph Griffey, received a request for his last day of the challenge to complete it on an aircraft!

 "Pushing for Awareness!!